1.1.I.95 Independently of a program of support

-DSP recipients working in an ADE are generally accepted as being unable to work independently of a POS while they remain in an ADE.
+DSP recipients working in an ADE are generally accepted as being unable to work independently of a program of support while they remain in an ADE.
 There is no time limit on the duration of their involvement in an ADE.

-Recipients working with assistance from an ADE funded under the Disability Services Act 1986, are not paid at or above the relevant minimum wage, so the hours worked are not subject to the work test.
+Recipients working with assistance from an ADE are not paid at or above the relevant minimum wage, so the hours worked are not subject to the work test.

-A recipient's participation in CDP (former Remote Jobs and Communities Programme (RJCP)) activities is usually on a part-time basis.
+A recipient's participation in CDP (former RJCP) activities is usually on a part-time basis.
 In considering whether a recipient continues to qualify for DSP it is necessary to determine how closely the activities performed by the recipient resemble open employment conditions, and therefore whether the recipient is capable of work in open employment for at least 15 hours (or 30 hours for grandfathered recipients) each week.

 Delegates need to: